jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -Destination
-Specifies the name of a file to print to so that PDF etc. don't require input.
+Specifies the name of a file to print to so that Print to PDF and similar drivers
+do not require user input.
 If the file already exists it will be overwritten.

 ```yaml
 Type: String